Morrisons lifts London mid-caps as virus fears weigh | Business

 - Country:

-British mid-caps rose on Monday, led by gains in heavyweight mining stocks and supermarket chain Morrisons, while investors looked past rising local coronavirus infections as the UK prepared to ease its lockdown.
-Morrisons jumped 11% to the top of the mid-cap index after U.S. private-equity firm Apollo Global Management said it was considering a possible offer for the British company, which on Saturday agreed to a 6.3-billion pound takeover from another group.
+British mid-caps rose on Monday, led by gains in heavyweight mining stocks and supermarket chain Morrisons, while investors looked past rising local coronavirus infections as the UK prepared to ease lockdowns.
+Morrisons jumped 11.3% to the top of the mid-cap index after U.S. private-equity firm Apollo Global Management said it was considering a possible offer for the British company, which on Saturday agreed to a 6.3-billion pound takeover from another group.

+The domestically focussed FTSE 250 index rose 0.3%, with base metal miners gaining nearly 1.3%, while travel stocks gained 0.4% on reopening optimism.
+"Supermarkets have done well since the beginning of the lockdown last year and with the restrictions about to be lifted, these stocks are well geared to gain ... with an added benefit of a lot of them being a target of foreign flows," said Michael Baker, an analyst at ETX Capital.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)